 A severance payment of an amount equal to an average monthly wage is paid following a dismissal owing to an employer's liquidation, staff reduction or elimination of job positions.
-In addition to this severance payment, an employee is also entitled to be paid an average monthly wage until he or she finds alternative employment, but this will only be paid for two months.
-In exceptional cases, this term may be extended to three months by the state employment agency if the dismissed employee applies to the agency within two weeks of the day of dismissal and was not employed through the agency.
+In addition to this severance payment, an employee is also entitled to be paid an average monthly wage if he or she has not found alternative employment after the end of the first month after the dismissal.
+Further, if the dismissed employee has registered with the state employment agency within 14 business days after the dismissal, and has not found work with the assistance of the state employment agency within two months after the dismissal, the state employment agency may issue a decision instructing the employer to pay another average monthly wage to the employee.